Film Spoilers and

 Rich was skeptical and wondered whether he should turn her in to the authorities: "Sooner or later, they're gonna figure out that it wasn't an electrical problem."
 He was placed in jail, where Megan visited him and assured him of her love: "I want to feel you inside of me right now."
 She suggested that he become a fugitive and she would join him later with the money.
 She then provided bail money for him, gave him the keys to her pink Targa Porsche sports car (with Colorado plates: GOTCHA), and told him to meet her at her house where she had made "all the arrangements."
 Although he was wary of her and looked for another car bomb, he didn't find any, until his car spun out and he spotted the detonator with only 4 seconds to spare - enough to save his life.

-As the film concluded, Rich handed back a concealed wire to the chief of police.
+As the film concluded, Rich handed back a concealed wire to the chief of police ("Here's your f--kin' wire").
+Outside next to a police car, Rich thought about Megan and grieved over the loss of life.

 Blow Out (1981)